ErikVerheul/OneBacklog/README.md

 <b>The product vision:</b><br />
 As super PO I need one integrated tool to manage the product backlog of all my products so that:
 - I can map my portfolio in one tool
+- NOT IN MVP: The area product owner or myself can manage the cross product requirement area backlog so that multiple teams get alligned to deliver the highest value first
 - My PO's can manage their products
 - NOT IN MVP: Dependencies within products are made visible so that the team, their PO or myself can act upon it
 - NOT IN MVP: Scrum teams can use the tool to do their refinements and run their sprints